rickballard/CoCiviumBackUp/insights/_deprecated/Insight_Gravitas_Scroll_c0_20250730.md

 ## [1] Purpose of Assumptions

 All systems begin somewhere.
-Civium begins with recursive trust—not in perfection, but in pattern continuity.
+CoCivium begins with recursive trust—not in perfection, but in pattern continuity.
 These assumptions:
 - Offer directional coherence
 - Define testable fragility points